-Prepayment of a mortgage for a project that has a Flexible Subsidy Loan with a HUD determination that the project meets the requirement of Section 536 of the Preserving Affordable Housing for Senior Citizens and Families into the 21st Century Act.
+A project that has received a Flexible Subsidy Loan and is the subject of a transaction under which the project is preserved as affordable housing as determined by the Secretary under Section 201(p) of the Housing and Community Development Amendments of 1978.

 The families that would receive EVs must meet the income requirements for the PBV program.
 The income eligibility requirements for EVs provided due to the mortgage prepayment may be different from the income eligibility requirements for the PBV program.
 Some moderate-income families may be eligible for EVs (or in the case of a retroactive conversion, may have already received EVs), but may be over-income with respect to PBV assistance.
-To be eligible for the PBV program, project residents must be very low-income as described in 24 CFR 982.201, unless specified in the PHA’s Section 8 Administrative Plan.
+To be eligible for the PBV program, project residents must be very low-income as described in 24 CFR § 982.201, unless specified in the PHA’s Section 8 Administrative Plan.
 In the case of a prepayment of a mortgage on eligible low income housing, only units occupied by families that meet the income requirements (and all other voucher eligibility requirements) for PBV will receive assistance under the PBV contract.
 Income eligibility will be determined in accordance with voucher program requirements.

 Timing concerning the issuance of EVs.
 In the case of a retroactive conversion, the PBV contract may include those units occupied at the time of the RAD conversion by families that received EV assistance as the result of a preservation eligible prepayment in eligible low-income housing described in paragraph 2.i above.
 These families must have accepted the EVs at the time of the mortgage prepayment, and the families must be in residence at the project and receiving the EV assistance at the time of the RAD conversion.
 However, the conversion may also include units occupied by residents who have been offered and accepted vouchers, have not leased up with such vouchers, and the PHA has not used the allocated funds to assist other applicants on the PHA’s HCV waiting list.

 Adding contract units.
 As described above, a resident may be eligible for an enhanced voucher at the time of the RAD conversion, but not be eligible for an assistance payment at the time that the PBV contract is executed.
 In such cases, the unit the family is residing in may not be included onto the PBV contract.
 The tenant continues to be eligible for enhanced voucher assistance for three years from the date of the eligibility event and the PHA must ensure that such assistance remains available for such tenants if during the three year period the family’s income decreases or the rent for the unit increases thereby generating a housing assistance payment (See PIH Notice 2001-41, Part II, Paragraph A(4)).
 If during the three year period, the family would be eligible for an assistance payment and remains eligible for the voucher program, the unit may be added to the PBV contract upon the PHA’s and tenant’s consent.
 The retroactive conversion requirements for notice to tenant and consent in accordance with Section 3.8 of this Notice must be followed.
-If the family or the PHA withholds its consent, the family is either: 1.) issued an enhanced voucher and may lease up an unassisted unit at the property in which case the special requirements for enhanced vouchers would apply as outlined in PIH Notice 2001-41, or 2.) the family may move with its voucher and the voucher would lose the enhanced features, in which case the regular requirements for HCV assistance would apply (see 24 CFR Section 982).
+If the family or the PHA withholds its consent, the family is either: 1) issued an enhanced voucher and may lease up an unassisted unit at the property in which case the special requirements for enhanced vouchers would apply as outlined in PIH Notice 2001-41, or 2) the family may move with its voucher and the voucher would lose the enhanced features, in which case the regular requirements for HCV assistance would apply (see 24 CFR Section 982).